pyeve/eve/docs/features.rst

 Limitations
 ~~~~~~~~~~~
-``HATEOAS`` is not available at aggregation endpoints.
-This should not
-be surprising as documents returned by these endpoints are aggregation results
-and do not reside on the database, so there is no static link available for them.

 Client pagination (``?page=2``) is enabled by default.
 This is currently
 achieved by injecting two additional stages (``$limit`` first, then ``$skip``)
 to the very end of the aggregation pipeline.
 You can turn pagination off by setting